Hizen-Fumoto Station: Station layout

 The station consists of two side platforms serving two tracks.
 A small station building of concrete construction serves as a waiting room and houses automatic ticket vending machines.
 The ticket window became unstaffed in 2015.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station as Hizen-Fumoto signal box (肥前麓信号場, Hizen-Fumoto-shingōba) on 30 September 1942 on the existing track of the Nagasaki Main Line.
 On 1 March 1947, the facility was upgraded to a full station and passenger traffic commenced.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 In January 2015, JR Kyushu announced that Hizen-Fumoto would become an unstaffed station from 14 March 2015.
 This was part of a major effort by the company to reduce its operating deficit by ceasing to staff 32 stations in its network.